mehran-rezaei/Registration-Form/README.md

 # Registration-Form
-react-Registration-Form ( use formik and tailwind )
+react-Registration-Form ( use Formik and tailwind )

 # Screenshots